Cryptogram of Olivier Levasseur: Raid of the Nossa Senhora

 Olivier Levasseur was born in Calais in 1688.
 Levasseur received a high standard of education in his early life and later became known for being a ruthless and efficient pirate.
 Receiving a letter of marque from Louis XIV, he became a privateer during the War of the Spanish Succession as a raider of enemy ships in the Caribbean for the French.
 Early on, Levasseur decided to serve himself rather than his government and began accumulating wealth as a pirate, earning himself the nickname of "La Buse".
 In 1716, during what is now known as the Golden Age of Piracy, Levasseur, using the alias of Louis de Boure and working with Benjamin Hornigold and Samuel "Black Sam" Bellamy, began to build a reputation as an efficient pirate.

-On 8 April 1721, Levasseur, Jasper Seagar and Captain John Taylor, aboard the sailing ships Victory and Cassandra, arrived at the island of Réunion.
+On 8 April 1721, Levasseur, Jasper Seagar and Captain John Taylor, aboard the sailing ships Victory and Cassandra, arrived at the island of Reunion.
 There they found the Portuguese cargo ship Nossa Senhora do Cabo anchored at Saint-Denis.
 The masts and two-thirds of the cannons were reportedly missing upon discovery, with the ship damaged in a recent passing storm.

 The band of pirates boarded the Nossa Senhora without resistance and allegedly discovered a trove of valuables including gold and silver bars, precious silks and gemstones, spices and furniture collectively valued in the millions of the local currency.
 Along with the highly valuable treasure, the Nossa Senhora was ferrying Luís de Meneses, 1st Marquis of Louriçal and Viceroy of Goa, en route to Portugal.
 Before splitting the treasure and going into hiding, the pirates released the viceroy in exchange for a ransom.